Batman: Damned: Reception

 Batman: Damned received positive reviews from critics.
 On Comic Book Roundup, a comic book review aggregator, the series holds an average rating of 7.5/10 based on 81 reviews.
 The series sold well; the initial print run of the first issue sold out and the second issue received more preorders than the first, a rarity in the comics industry.
 The third issue, despite delays and a lack of publicity, was also a bestseller.

 Nudity controversy

 The first issue of Damned features a scene in which Batman goes to the Batcave to analyze injuries he suffered earlier in the story.
 The scene generated controversy because some panels depict Batman's penis for the first time.
 The nudity is only present in physical printings and was censored in the digital version.
 Around 115,000 uncensored copies were published.
-DC co-publishers Lee and Dan DiDio attributed the lack of censorship to production errors; the colors had to be brightened to make the scene more visible, which, in turn, caused Batman's penis to become noticeable.
+DC co-publishers Jim Lee and Dan DiDio attributed the lack of censorship to production errors; the colors had to be brightened to make the scene more visible, which, in turn, caused Batman's penis to become noticeable.
 According to Noah Dominguez of CBR.com, while some readers accepted the scene for humanizing Batman, it left others uncomfortable.
 The scene soon became subject to online ridicule, and late night talk show hosts Seth Meyers and Stephen Colbert made jokes about it.